 The Cardiorenal and Metabolic Disease Research Center (CMDRC) at UMMC offers pilot project grants through the Centers of Biomedical Research Excellence (COBRE).
 These pilot grants are intended to assist new investigators in generating sufficient data to be competitive for extramural funding.
 A focus on obesity, cardiorenal or metabolic diseases is required.
 Please refer to the description of the overall program on the homepage.

-Pilot grants will be awarded at $40,000 for 1 year with potential for matching funds and renewal, depending on progress.
+Pilot grants will be awarded at $40,000 for 1 year with potential for renewal, depending on progress.
 Eligible applicants cannot currently be principal investigator or previously have been Principal Investigator on a P01 or R01 type NIH grant or an equivalent NSF grant.

 Investigators who receive support through this program are expected to publish their pilot project research in a peer-reviewed journal and to submit a research proposal for extramural funding.
 Supported investigators will also be expected to participate in CMDRC meetings and research symposia and will have full access to CMDRC-supported research cores.